abikesa/tragedy/woody.md

 5. Temperament
    - US constitution
 6. Expression
+   - Withdrawn
+      - “For better or worse,” he writes, “I sort of live in a [bubble](https://www.vulture.com/2020/04/woody-allen-apropos-of-nothing-review.html).
+Thou hidest!
+   - Engaged
+      - I gave up reading about myself decades ago and have no interest in other people’s appraisal or analysis of my work.”
+O, thou intolerant of who whinest (like Tyler Perry)
+   - Imposing
       - Supreme court justices interpretation

 # Oedipus or the Wrecks of the WASP Disguise